Your First Meeting? Remember This.

 Confession: I’ve always wanted to go on a blind date.
 The idea of having only stats on paper and matching the personality to the name has always sounded uncharacteristically thrilling to a careful introvert like me.

 If you don’t think I’ve lost my mind, good.
 Keep reading.
 I promise it gets better & deliciously relatable.

 Let’s think about this from a client and graphic designer perspective.
-You're looking to have a logo designed for you start-up.
+You're looking to have a logo designed for your start-up.
 How are you likely to first meet a designer?
 If you don’t already know one and are starting from scratch, a couple scenarios might play out:

 - You ask your network of friends/colleagues for a logo designer they recommend.
-Preferably talented, great looking work and easy to work with.
+Preferably talented, with great looking work and easy to work with.